Bill would pare frequency of concussion training for coaches

 “I think erring on the side of actually going through every year and being ready to spot these things is not a bad direction to go,” Struyk said.
 “I think we should be following what health care providers are saying in looking at this, and not educators.”

-Moore said he has mixed feeling on the bill, “but I also don’t believe our coaching staffs are ill-equipped to handle these things.”
+Moore said he has mixed feelings on the bill, “but I also don’t believe our coaching staffs are ill-equipped to handle these things.”

 “Speaking from my own experience, there isn’t a coach out there that is going to jeopardize the health of their student,” Moore said.
 “These coaches are taking care of their kids.
 Even though the training may be online and simple to get, I don’t see it as being a matter of expediency.
 I see it as a matter of being unnecessary annually to be done.”